 6. Daughter of the Pirate King

-Daughter of the Pirate King and Daughter of the Siren queen won Evergreen Teen Book Award Nominee.
-This duology, specifically the first book, is very loose on mermaids, as a very loose mention and talking around it.
+Daughter of the Pirate King and Daughter of the Siren Queen won the Evergreen Teen Book Award nomination.
+This duology, specifically the first book, is very loose on mermaids, as a very open mention and talking around it.
 The second one is a bit heavier, but not that heavy.
 It’s more pirate and nautical-based.
 We follow our lead character, Eliza, a pirate king’s daughter, and she’s on a mission.
-The narrator was good enough so try the audiobook.
-Overall, the author shows pirates and adventure, and grand romance, which is fun.
+The narrator was good enough, so try the audiobook.
+Overall, the author shows pirates, adventure, and grand romance, which is fun.

 Author: Tricia Levenseller